piotrpolak/pepiscms/README.md

 ## Setting up a local development environment

 PepisCMS is meant to be used as a library.
-However, for the local development process, a `Docker` environment with a sample implementation project can be set using:
+A local development environment with a sample project can be initialized as a Docker Compose environment:

 ```bash
 docker-compose up
 ```

-Once a Docker setup is started, all the generated files can be found in the `tmp/` directory.
+Once a Docker Compose setup is started, all the PepisCMS instance project files will be stored in the `tmp/` directory.

-If you wish to restart the environment simply use
+To restart the environment, first remove the instance files and then recreate the Docker Compose setup:

 ```bash
 sudo rm -rf ./tmp/ && docker-compose up --force-recreate --build